DataDog/documentation/content/en/developers/dogstatsd/high_throughput.md

 ## Operating System kernel buffers

-Most OSs will add incoming UDP and UDS datagrams containing your metrics to a buffer with a maximum size.
-Once this size is reached, datagrams containing your metrics will start getting dropped.
+Most OSs add incoming UDP and UDS datagrams containing your metrics to a buffer with a maximum size.
+Once this size is reached, datagrams containing your metrics starts getting dropped.

 It is possible to adjust those values to give the Agent more time to process incoming metrics.